PAUL FARMER -- THE MAN WHO WOULD CURE THE WORLD

 — Paul Farmer

 For the next four years, Farmer studied at Harvard but did much of his bookwork in the field — the field in Haiti where he set up a small clinic.
-Soon he was going through airports, his luggage crammed with medicine.
+Soon he was going through airports, his luggage crammed with medicines.
 By 1987, he had recruited three fellow students, plus a British volunteer to whom he was engaged.

-Farmer explained the link one day, hiking with Tracy Kidder seven-hours into the mountains of Haiti.
+Farmer explained the link one day while hiking with Tracy Kidder seven-hours into the mountains of Haiti.
 Consider it a house call.
 “I can imagine Farmer saying he doesn't care if no one else is willing to follow their example,” Kidder wrote.
 “He's still going to make these hikes, he'd insist, because if you say that seven hours is too long to walk for two families of patients, you're saying that their lives matter less than some others', and the idea that some lives matter less is the root of all that's wrong with the world.”

 withhappychild.jpg